drigovz/visualstudio-docs.pt-br/docs/extensibility/debugger/reference/metadata-address-param.md

 ## <a name="members"></a>Membros
  `tokMethod`\
- O ID do método do método do que o parâmetro faz parte.
+ A ID do método do qual o parâmetro faz parte.

  `tokParam`\
  A ID do parâmetro.